Down syndrome: Endocrine

 Problems of the thyroid gland occur in 20–50% of individuals with Down syndrome.
 Low thyroid is the most common form, occurring in almost half of all individuals.
 Thyroid problems can be due to a poorly or nonfunctioning thyroid at birth (known as congenital hypothyroidism) which occurs in 1% or can develop later due to an attack on the thyroid by the immune system resulting in Graves' disease or autoimmune hypothyroidism.
 Type 1 diabetes mellitus is also more common.

 Gastrointestinal

 Constipation occurs in nearly half of people with Down syndrome and may result in changes in behavior.
 One potential cause is Hirschsprung's disease, occurring in 2–15%, which is due to a lack of nerve cells controlling the colon.
-Other frequent congenital problems include duodenal atresia, pyloric stenosis, Meckel diverticulum, and imperforate anus.
-Celiac disease affects about 7–20% and gastroesophageal reflux disease is also more common.
+Other congenital problems can include duodenal atresia, imperforate anus and gastroesophageal reflux disease.
+Celiac disease affects about 7–20%.

 Teeth

 People with Down syndrome tend to be more susceptible to gingivitis as well as early, severe periodontal disease, necrotising ulcerative gingivitis, and early tooth loss, especially in the lower front teeth.
 While plaque and poor oral hygiene are contributing factors, the severity of these periodontal diseases cannot be explained solely by external factors.
 Research suggests that the severity is likely a result of a weakened immune system.
 The weakened immune system also contributes to increased incidence of yeast infections in the mouth (from Candida albicans).

 People with Down syndrome also tend to have a more alkaline saliva resulting in a greater resistance to tooth decay, despite decreased quantities of saliva, less effective oral hygiene habits, and higher plaque indexes.

 Higher rates of tooth wear and bruxism are also common.
 Other common oral manifestations of Down syndrome include enlarged hypotonic tongue, crusted and hypotonic lips, mouth breathing, narrow palate with crowded teeth, class III malocclusion with an underdeveloped maxilla and posterior crossbite, delayed exfoliation of baby teeth and delayed eruption of adult teeth, shorter roots on teeth, and often missing and malformed (usually smaller) teeth.
 Less common manifestations include cleft lip and palate and enamel hypocalcification (20% prevalence).

 Taurodontism, an elongation of the pulp chamber, has a high prevalence in people with DS.